 In addition, the Authority has adopted the provisions of FASB Accounting Standards Codification for Regulated Operations, to provide a better matching of revenues and expenses.
 The effect of this policy has been to defer certain costs, which will be recovered through future revenues in accordance with the Authority's rate model, and to record deferred credits for revenue collected through current rates for costs expected to be incurred in the future.
-The effects of the Authority's accounting policies under FASB Accounting Standards Codification are discussed further in notes 3 and 9.
+The effects of the Authority's accounting policies under FASB Accounting Standards Codification are discussed further in note 3.

-Notes to Financial Statements June 30, 2010 and 2009 (Dollars in thousands)
+Notes to Financial Statements June 30, 2011 and 2010 (Dollars in thousands)